fadeouter/safeeyes/README.md

 Every 20 minutes script forces a break: disables input devices like mouse and touchpad and starts slideshow for 25 seconds.

-This script uses `feh` image viewer. `Man feh` to know keyboard shortcuts.
+This script uses `feh` image viewer. `man feh` to know keyboard shortcuts.

 **Features**